ibm-cloud-docs/storage-scale/data-transfer.md

 The Pros of this approach include:

-*   By default, it is on every six system, so no messy installation is needed. `rsync` has not changed in a long time, so there is no need for feature and revision differences.
+*   By default, it is on every six systems, so no messy installation is needed. `rsync` has not changed in a long time, so there is no need for feature and revision differences.
 *   The file system at the destination server inspects and syncs; this is an important factor to consider for easier failovers.
 *   Failing over and back to use is simple because this is all done at the file system level.
 If a server is to fall out of sync or if there is a need to add another server into replication, a simple rsync command catches things up.